-The Himalaya has helped develop the cultures of South Asia and many Himalayan peaks are sacred for both Hindus and Buddhists.
+The Himalayas has helped develop the cultures of South Asia and many Himalayan peaks are sacred for both Hindus and Buddhists.
 Probably the most important is Mount Kailash (6,638m) located in Tibet, this peak is an abode of the Hindi God Shiva and is also revered by Buddhists.
 It is forbidden to climb Kailash however pilgrims of several religions believe that circumambulating Mount Kailasa on foot is a holy ritual that will bring good fortune.
 The kora is made in a clockwise direction by Hindus and Buddhists whereas followers of the Jain and Bönpo religions circumambulate the mountain in a counterclockwise direction.
-Lake Manasarowar lies at the base of Mount Kailash, and is the source of the Brahmaputra river.
+Lake Manasarovar lies at the base of Mount Kailash and is the source of the Brahmaputra river.

-The Mountain Company specialise in organising cultural tours, trekking holidays and expeditions to the five countries located along the Himalayan range: Burma (Myanmar), India, Bhutan, Nepal and Pakistan.
-Our most popular mountain adventure holidays are trekking in Nepal, trekking in Pakistan, trekking in Ladakh and trekking in Bhutan.
+The Mountain Company specialise in organising cultural tours, trekking holidays and expeditions to the five countries located along the Himalayan range: Burma (Myanmar), India, Bhutan, Nepal, and Pakistan.
+Our most popular mountain adventure holidays are trekking in Nepal, trekking in Pakistan, trekking in Ladakh, and trekking in Bhutan.

 Read our Blog articles: